Study: More diverse movie leads in 2018 than ever

 NEW YORK (AP) — The top films in 2018 featured more female and people of color in lead roles than ever before, according to a new study from the University of Southern California’s Annenberg Inclusion Initiative.

-Researchers found that women were the lead or co-lead in 40 of the 100 highest-grossing films of 2018.
-That’s an increase of eight movies from 2017 and 20 movies from 2007, when the study was begun.
+In a report released Tuesday, researchers found that women were the lead or co-lead in 40 of the 100 highest-grossing films of 2018.
+That’s an increase of eight movies from 2017 and 20 movies from 2007, when the annual study was begun.

 There were 28 films with leads or co-leads from an underrepresented racial or ethnic group in 2018.
 That, too, was a substantial increase from the year prior and the highest mark on record.